sandyschumann/sandyschumann.github.io/README.md

 Schumann, S. & Bouhana, N. (in press).
 The Social Ecology of Radicalization.
 In: Research Handbook On Radicalization (Ed.
 K. Braddock).
 Edward Elgar Publishing.

+Schumann, S., & Moore, Y. (2023).
+The COVID-19 outbreak as a trigger event for sinophobic hate crimes in the United Kingdom.
+The British Journal of Criminology, 63(2), 367-383.

 Schumann, S., & Wolfowicz, M. (2023).
 Can We Compare Attitudes Towards Crime Around the World?
 Assessing Measurement Invariance of the Morally Debatable Behavior Scale Across 44 Countries.
 Journal of Quantitative Criminology, 1-29.

 ### 2022